Continuing Education Activity

 Time of onset of malignancy should be elicited with attention to the presence of constitutional symptoms like weight loss or anorexia.

-Presence of respiratory symptoms dyspnea, orthopnea, and tachypnea can be a sign of airway compression from a primary tumor.
+The presence of respiratory symptoms dyspnea, orthopnea, and tachypnea can be a sign of airway compression from a primary tumor.

 Urinary symptoms such as dysuria, flank pain, and hematuria